Causal evidence of racial and institutional biases in accessing paywalled articles and scientific data: Methods

 \subsubsection{Measuring the knowledge breadth of reference lists}

 To measure the knowledge breadth of reference lists, we use a method similar to Hao et al.~\cite{hao2024ai}, by first applying the Doc2Vec algorithm on the abstracts of scientific papers in the OpenAlex database.
-Due to the limit in computation resources that the authors have access to, we train a Doc2Vec model using 42 million research papers that are randomly sampled from OpenAlex, which takes approximately 430GB of memory and 4 days to compute 40 epochs on a high performance computing cluster.
+Due to the limit in computation resources that the authors have access to, we train a Doc2Vec model using 42 million research papers that are randomly sampled from OpenAlex, which takes approximately 430GB of memory and 4 days to compute 40 epochs on a high-performance computing cluster.
 We then use the trained Word2Vec model to infer the embedding of all papers indexed in the OpenAlex database that have an abstract, including papers not used to train the model.
-This way, each paper is embedded in a 50-dimensional vector space.
+We follow previous research and embed all papers in a 100-dimensional space~\cite{kang2025limited}, which is reported in the main manuscript.
+Additionally, we train a separate embedding model of 50 dimensions, and report the result in the Supplementary Figure~3.

 Then, for each reference list, we compute the centroid of all referenced papers in the science embedding space and measure the Euclidean distance from each cited paper to the centroid.
 The knowledge extent is then calculated as the variance of the distances.
 In practice, the length of reference lists differs significantly, introducing potential biases to the measurement of knowledge breadth.
 As a result, reference lists consisting of fewer than 10 embedded references are excluded from the analysis.
 Reference lists consisting of more than 10 embedded references are downsampled by randomly selecting 10 so that all reference lists in this analysis have the same length.